Overview

 Approval Requests Page

-On the dedicated Approval Requests page, you can manage all approval settings and view all approval requests in their respective states.
+On the dedicated Approval Requests page, you can manage approval settings and view all approval requests in their respective states.
 All approval activity is tracked on this page.

 This page allows approvers to: